Valikahn/TryHackMe-Jr-Penetration-Tester/WRITEUPS/checkmate_challenge.md

 ## Disclaimer

-This write-up is intended solely for education, training and documentation of an authorised TryHackMe lab.
+This writeup is intended solely for education, training and documentation of an authorised TryHackMe lab.

 All tools, commands, payloads and post-exploitation techniques described here were used within a controlled environment provided by TryHackMe.
 Permission to interact with the target was granted by the platform owner and operator as part of the room.

 The tools and methods documented in this walkthrough represent one successful approach.
 They are not the only possible techniques, and alternative tools or workflows may produce the same result.

+Never test, scan, exploit or access a system without clear and explicit authorisation from its owner.

 ---
 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://buymeacoffee.com/v4l1k4hn)

-**Powered on ☕ made with ❤️ by [Valikahn](https://github.com/Valikahn)**
+**Powered on ☕ made with ❤️ by [V4L1K4HN](https://tryhackme.com/p/V4L1K4HN)**
 ⭐ If this project is useful, consider starring it on GitHub.